ozarchie/yb2016/README.md

   and a few more.

 There are a few extra updates, that remove most of the web errors,
  and stops nginx filling up the disk by turning off error reporting.

 Motion is still problematic -
+localhost:8080/8081 work so you can browse there.
-localhost:8080/8081 work, but not the image on the summary.
+The image on the Overview page does not work.
+Not sure if it is Chromium, motion or gremlins.

-The current motion.conf does not save images, fluttering leaves fill up the disk!
+The current motion.conf is configured so that itdoes not save images.
+ fluttering leaves fill up the disk!

+Occasionally, after first install, I have seen Error404, and Error502 from nginx,
+  but a reboot fixes it.